INDUSTRY DAY

 Glenn entered the construction industry as a pipefitter’s helper in 1976, transitioned to construction engineering, and in 1980 was named Manager of Productivity Improvement for a construction division of Brown and Root.
 He subsequently became an internal management consultant with Bechtel Petroleum, working on all aspects of project delivery, and supporting projects in other Bechtel divisions, such as the South Texas Nuclear Plant.
 He began a management consulting business in 1987.
 In parallel, he began lecturing on productivity and quality improvement at the University of California Berkeley in 1989, and completed the transition from industry to academia in 2005 when he was named Research Director for the university’s Project Production Systems Laboratory.
 He co-founded the International Group for Lean Construction in 1993, the Lean Construction Institute in 1997, the Project Production Systems Laboratory in 2005, and Lean in the Public Sector in 2007.
 His primary contributions are the Last Planner System and Target Value Delivery, which is a process for setting project value and cost targets, then steering projects to deliver them.
 Glenn retired from his position as Research Director in 2018, but continues in a supporting role as a Research Associate for the Project Production Systems Laboratory.

-Lean in Japan vs. The World
+Lean construction practice in Japan